BIGJRA/BIGJRA.github.io/rejuv.md

 other including Nancy.

 Head up the stairs three times to the right to talk to Cpt.
 Augustus.
-He’ll explain a few of Rejuvenation’s mechanics.
+He'll explain a few of Rejuvenation's mechanics.
 Head downstairs and enter the double doors to the upper middle room.
-Talk to Nancy to get the banquet started, when you’re ready.
+Talk to Nancy to get the banquet started, when you're ready.

 Once you regain control, follow the path and watch the events play out.